Mi Amigo memorial: Memorial

 A grove of ten scarlet oak trees (Quercus coccinea) was planted on 30 November 1969 as replacement trees to honour the crew, and on the same day a pair of memorial plaques attached to a large boulder were unveiled in a ceremony attended by the Lord Mayor of Sheffield, Alderman Daniel O'Neill; the Bishop of Sheffield, John Taylor, and Major General John Bell, Commander of the 3rd US Air Force in Britain.
-Since 2018, Tony Foulds has maintained the memorial, which for many years had been cared for by local military cadets, alongside the parks department, and Friends of Porter Valley.
+Since 2018, local man Tony Foulds has maintained the memorial, which for many years had been cared for by local military cadets, alongside the parks department, and Friends of Porter Valley.
 Mr Foulds' caretaking involves sweeping the path and watering the flowers in the Memorial Garden, which were all donated by garden centres and well-wishers.
-In August 2022, a reappraisal of the memorial was carried out after numerous complaints from the public, a former Lord Lieutenant of South Yorkshire, two ex-service organisations and others via the Martin Dawes blogspot and the Phoney Tony media page that the memorial had become an eye-sore and vulgar with numerous flags etc draped around, plus plant tubs blocking access.
-After a site meeting involving the Parks Dept of Sheffield City Council (site owners); the RAF and the Hallamshire Branch of the Royal British Legion, plus other interested individuals including Mr Foulds, the site was tied-up and access improved.
-However, this goodwill exercise was met with spite and derision from supporters of Mr Foulds.

-An interpretation board including a painting of Mi Amigo, by South Yorkshire artist Paul Rowland was placed near the memorial by Sheffield City Council in time for the 75th anniversary of the crash in 2019.
+An interpretation board including a wording and a painting of Mi Amigo, by South Yorkshire artist Paul Rowland was placed near the memorial by Sheffield City Council in time for the 75th anniversary of the crash in 2019.
 A flagpole was also erected, funded by donations by students from Birkdale (a local school) and Boeing Europe.

 An annual memorial service organised by the Sheffield branch of the Royal Air Forces Association is held at the site on the Sunday closest to 22 February.
 The 2021 ceremony was not held due to the Coronavirus pandemic.

+In summer 2023 the Sheffield branch of RAFA launched an appeal for funds to carry out a refurbishment of the memorial and immediate area.
+A GoFundMe page was created and within a few months the target funds of over £16,000 was raised.